Our hub at the 2026 Council for the Study of Community Colleges (CSCC)

 EMERGING QUALITATIVE RESEARCH METHODS TO ELEVATE COMMUNITY COLLEGE NARRATIVES

-The Alternative Methodologies group led a workshop at the Council for the Study of Community Colleges in Salt Lake City in April 2026, where we shared several methodologies the group has been investigating that challenge traditional research methods.
+The Alternative Methodologies group led a workshop at the Council for the Study of Community Colleges in Salt Lake City in April 2026, where the team shared several methodologies the group has been investigating that challenge traditional research methods.
 Conventional methodologies are often a product of academic power dynamics and have historically marginalized certain voices.
 The shared goal of these methodologies is to hear from and lift up underrepresented voices in education research.
 The methodologies presented were the Partnership Profile Template, the Transfer Grid, Collective Vignettes in Reflexive Analysis, and Poetic Transcription.

 * * * * * * * * * * * * * * * *